Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Abstract

 \section{Abstract}

-Handwritten signature verification is a significant biometric verification method widely acknowledged by legal and financial institutions.
-However, the development of automatic signature verification systems poses challenges due to inter-writer similarity, intra-writer variations, and the limited number of signature samples.
-To address these challenges, we propose a multiscale global and regional feature learning network (MGRNet) with the co-tuplet loss, a new metric learning loss, for offline handwritten signature verification.
-MGRNet jointly learns global and regional information from various spatial scales and integrates it to generate discriminative features.
-Consequently, it can capture overall signature stroke information while detecting detailed local differences between genuine and skilled-forged signatures.
-To enhance the discriminative capability of our network further, we propose the co-tuplet loss, which simultaneously considers multiple positive and negative examples to learn distance metrics.
-By dealing with inter-writer similarity and intra-writer variations and focusing on informative examples, the co-tuplet loss addresses the limitations of typical metric learning losses.
-Additionally, we develop HanSig, a large-scale Chinese signature dataset, to facilitate the development of robust systems for this script.
-The dataset is available at \url{https://github.com/ashleyfhh/HanSig}.
+Handwritten signature verification, crucial for legal and financial institutions, faces challenges including inter-writer similarity, intra-writer variations, and limited signature samples.
+To address these, we introduce the MultiScale Signature feature learning Network (MS-SigNet) with the co-tuplet loss, a novel metric learning loss designed for offline handwritten signature verification.
+MS-SigNet learns both global and regional signature features from multiple spatial scales, enhancing feature discrimination.
+This approach effectively distinguishes genuine signatures from skilled forgeries by capturing overall strokes and detailed local differences.
+The co-tuplet loss, focusing on multiple positive and negative examples, overcomes the limitations of typical metric learning losses by addressing inter-writer similarity and intra-writer variations and emphasizing informative examples.
+The code is available at \url{https://github.com/ashleyfhh/MS-SigNet}.
+We also present HanSig, a large-scale Chinese signature dataset to support robust system development for this language.
+The dataset is accessible at \url{https://github.com/hsinmin/HanSig}.
 Experimental results on four benchmark datasets in different languages demonstrate the promising performance of our method in comparison to state-of-the-art approaches.